Crevils/InstaReport/README.md

 # InstaReport
-This is a script which reports targeted instagram accounts.
+This is a script which reports targeted instagram profile accounts and videos.

 *NOTE:
 - Instagram limits the reports per unit time, tool will auto stop reporting after reached limit.